 On his campaign website, Mike Revis unabashedly criticizes the Show-Me-State for “robbing” public schools to give money to charter schools thereby “hurting” kids and “driv[ing] up property taxes.
 Using explicitly populist language, Revis calls Missouri’s new “right-to-work” law a 60-year old “bad idea, pushed by corporations to lower wages.”
 He condemns the “constant assault on working men and women . . . funded by just a few multi-millionaires who buy influence with elected officials.
 He also promises not to oppose cuts to health care and senior services.

 If you compare the language that these Democratic victors use with that employed by Hillary Clinton on her 2016 campaign website and Democrat Jon Ossoff who ran in a special Congressional election in Georgia last year, you can see real differences.
 Neither Clinton nor Ossoff mention the New Deal or “right to work” laws.
-While Clinton did say in a couple of magazine articles that health should be a right, she was careful to distance herself from policies, like Medicare-for-all, that would have made that right a reality.
-Ossoff does not use that expression.
+While Clinton did say in a couple of magazine articles that health care should be a right, she was careful to distance herself from policies, like Medicare-for-all, that would have vindicated it.
+Ossoff does not call health care a right.

 Clinton and Ossoff lost what many experts believed were winnable races.
 The lesson is clear.
 Democrats maximize their chance to win elections when they champion better economic policies for poor, struggling, and working-class Americans.